limazix/energy-compliance-analyzer/README.md

     # Or, explicitly set GEMINI_API_KEY here if your test runner loads this into process.env for the emulators.
     # GEMINI_API_KEY="test-gemini-key-for-jest-functions-emulator"

+    # For Server Actions using Admin SDK locally (e.g., Pub/Sub publish)
+    # GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/serviceAccountKey.json" # Replace with actual path or mock
+    # PUBSUB_EMULATOR_HOST="localhost:8085" # To make Admin SDK Pub/Sub client use emulator

     # Emulator settings (match firebase.json and what CI uses)
     FIRESTORE_EMULATOR_HOST="localhost:8080"